aaamourao/clDES/README.md

 You gonna need have system support to OpenCL version `>= 1.2`, and Boost Library version `>= 1.64`.
 So far, you should install it manually.
-In a near future **CMake** will install it locally if it is not previously installed in the system.
+In a near future, **CMake** will install it locally if it is not previously installed in the system.

 After checking that, compile the project: